seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 O beauty! where is thy faith?

 **ULYSSES**
-My lord,---
+My lord,--

 **TROILUS**
 I will be patient; outwardly I will.

 **CRESSIDA**
 You look upon that sleeve; behold it well.
-He loved me---O false wench!---Give't me again.
+He loved me--O false wench!--Give't me again.

 **DIOMEDES**
 Whose was't?